josef-karpinski/ValoScout/README.md

 A simple and free scouting tool for professional teams in VALORANT.

+This code is currently just a Python script that does a lot of web-scraping and simple data analysis.

-To be extended in Q2 2025.
+To be extended to be a full-stack application in Q2 2025.